 If you’re thinking about a divorce, you’ll want an experienced trial attorney, a formidable courtroom opponent, a lawyer with a reputation for excellence and big results.
 More important than anything else, though, you want attentive, sensitive legal counsel you can trust.

 It’s great if your attorney has a record of winning child custody battles, and securing assets and spousal maintenance payments for clients.
 However, while it’s sometimes necessary to carry a divorce all the way through a tiring trial, expenses will mount and the assets you wrangled over might not weigh very much against the fees for attorneys, paralegals, expert witnesses, accountants, and mental health professionals that could be drawn in to your trial.

 The most important thing is to have an attorney on your side who can help you keep expenses down, avoid all the costly pitfalls of divorce, and minimize your stress.
 At Cole, Sorrentino, Hurley, Hewner, & Gambino, P.C., we’ve built a reputation on experience, integrity, and personal attention.
-If you’re considering divorce, contact us today to set up a free consultation.
+If you’re considering divorce, contact us today to set up a legal consultation.